 They've now even confirmed.

-Yeah, yeah, they were issued.
+Yeah, those FISA applications, yeah, they were issued.

 Yeah, no, that was improper.

-Meaning laws are broken.
+Meaning, laws were broken.

-There's a there was a piece in editorial board piece in the New York Post about how the case against General Flynn is now in a full collapse.
+So I'm going to tell you, one good piece of news on that front, by the way, there was a piece in an editorial board, a piece in the New York Post about how the case against General Flynn is now in a full collapse.

 This is how we treat people that serve their country for 31 years, including in war zones.

-Guess that's how we do that.
+I guess that's how we do things.

 If you're a conservative, you get one set of justice.